On our homepage you will find information about the history of the house and the work of the Memorial Site Hartheim Castle.

 Here you can find information on accessibility.

-Concerning Corona and with consideration for vulnerable groups, we ask all visitors to wear mouth and nose protection (ideally an FFP2 mask) in the castle (masks are no longer compulsory in the castle from June 1, 2022); Visitors who take part in a guided tour are requested to carry out an antigen test or a PCR test before the visit.
+Concerning Corona and with consideration for vulnerable groups, we ask all visitors to wear mouth and nose protection (ideally an FFP2 mask) in the castle; Visitors who take part in a guided tour are required to wear a FFP2-Mask and are requested to carry out an antigen test or a PCR test before the visit.

-The commemoration ceremony for the victims of Nazi euthanasia at the Memorial Site Hartheim Castle will take place on October 1, 2022 from 11 a.m.
+The next commemoration ceremony for the victims of Nazi euthanasia at the Memorial Site Hartheim Castle will take place on October 1, 2023.

 Your Team from Memorial Site Hartheim Castle – Place for Learning and Remembrance